 Our prices differ depending on the weight and size of your parcel.
 For an accurate quick quote, we recommend weighing and measuring your parcel beforehand.
 You will need to give the weight in kilograms and the dimensions in centimetres.

 You can get a quick quote on our homepage or Quick Quote page.
-If you are sending a parcel to a UK address, just enter your postcode and your recipient’s postcode and select the parcel size – we have 6 pre-defined parcel sizes for UK deliveries from XS to XXL.
+If you are sending a parcel to a UK address, just enter your postcode and your recipient’s postcode and enter the parcel size – you'll need to tell us the height, width, depth and weight of your parcel.

 We also ship to 160 countries worldwide all of which are listed in the drop-down menu.
 Simply select the country you would like to ship to and enter your parcel’s weight, length, width and height.